-Gayle Crowell (Chair) DeAnne Aguirre Thomas J. Fallon Wade Loo

-- Oversees our overall compensation strategies, plans, policies and programs. - Approves Director and executive compensation. - Assesses compensation-related risks. - Reviews compliance with applicable exemptive orders and stockholder-approved equity compensation plans. - Approves and oversees the implementation of the executive compensation clawback policy.

-NOMINATING & CORPORATE GOVERNANCE COMMITTEE

-Thomas J. Fallon (Chair) DeAnne Aguirre Gayle Crowell Pam Randhawa

-- Discharges our Board's responsibilities related to general corporate governance practices, including developing, reviewing and recommending to our Board a set of principles to be adopted as the Company's Corporate Governance Guidelines. - Conducts an annual performance evaluation of our Board, its Committees, and its members. - Reviews Board composition, size, and refreshment and identifying and recommending to our Board qualified director candidates. - Oversees succession planning for the CEO, Section 16 officers and senior management who report to the CEO. - officers and senior management who report to the CEO.
-Oversees the Director resignation policy set forth in the Corporate Governance Guidelines. - Criteria considered by the Governance Committee in evaluating qualifications of individuals for election as members of the Board consist of the independence and other applicable NYSE corporate governance requirements; the 1940 Act and all other applicable laws, rules, regulations and listing standards; and the criteria, polices and principles set forth in the Governance Committee charter. - Considers nominees properly recommended by a stockholder. - Regularly considers the composition of our Board to ensure there is a proper combination of skills, experience, diversity and fenure.
+AUDIT COMMITTEE COMPENSATION COMMITTEE NOMINATING & CORPORATE GOVERNANCE COMMITTEE Members Wade Loo (Chair) Robert P. Badavas Pam Randhawa Nikos Theodosopoulos Gayle Crowell (Chair) DeAnne Aguirre Wade Loo Nikos Theodosopoulos Thomas J. Fallon (Chair) DeAnne Aguirre Gayle Crowell Pam Randhawa Meetings held in 2024 5 5 4 Key Oversight Responsibilities Oversees the accounting and financial reporting processes and the integrity of the financial statements.
+Establishes procedures for complaints relating to accounting, internal accounting controls or auditing matters.
+Examines the independence qualifications of our auditors.
+Assists our Board's oversight of our compliance with legal and regulatory requirements and enterprise risk management.
+Assists our Board in fulfilling its oversight responsibilities related to the systems of internal controls and disclosure controls which management has established regarding finance, accounting, and regulatory compliance.
+Reviews and recommends to the Board the valuation of the Company's portfolio.
+Oversees our overall compensation strategies, plans, policies and programs.
+Approves Director and executive compensation.
+Assesses compensation-related risks.
+Reviews compliance with applicable exemptive orders and stockholder-approved equity compensation plans.
+Approves and oversees the implementation of the executive compensation clawback policy.
+Discharges our Board's responsibilities related to general corporate governance practices, including developing, reviewing and recommending to our Board a set of principles to be adopted as the Company's Corporate Governance Guidelines.
+Conducts an annual performance evaluation of our Board, its Committees, and its members.
+Reviews Board composition, size, and refreshment and identifying and recommending to our Board qualified director candidates.
+Oversees succession planning for the CEO, Section 16 officers and senior management who report to the CEO.
+Oversees the Director resignation policy set forth in the Corporate Governance Guidelines.
+Criteria considered by the Governance Committee in evaluating qualifications of individuals for election as members of the Board consist of the independence and other applicable NYSE corporate governance requirements; the 1940 Act and all other applicable laws, rules, regulations and listing standards; and the criteria, polices and principles set forth in the Governance Committee charter.
+Considers nominees properly recommended by a stockholder.
+Regularly considers the composition of our Board to ensure there is a proper combination of skills, professional experience, tenure and diverse viewpoints, perspectives and backgrounds.